Explore Other Enhancements

 - View a list of all your open tasks, showing the opportunities, accounts, and other records they’re related to.
 See and edit details right there on the same page.

 - Switch to views of tasks you’ve delegated, open tasks, all overdue tasks, recently completed tasks, recently viewed tasks, recurring tasks, tasks due today, and unscheduled tasks.
+Quickly mark tasks complete directly from any tasks list view.

 Here’s the calendar week view: